rayon-rs/rayon/src/par_iter/README.md

 which they can be used; as we will see, not all iterators support both modes (which is why there are two):

-- **Pull mode** (the `Producer` trait): in this mode, the iterator is asked to produce the next item using a call to `next`.
-This is basically like a normal iterator, but with a twist: you can split the iterator at a given point by calling `split_at`, which produces two iterators.
+- **Pull mode** (the `Producer` and `UnindexedProducer` traits): in this mode, the iterator is asked to produce the next item using a call to `next`.
+This is basically like a normal iterator, but with a twist: you can split the iterator in half to produce disjoint items in separate threads.
+  - in the `Producer` trait, splitting is done with `split_at`, which accepts an index where the split should be performed.
+Only indexed iterators can work in this mode, as they know exactly how much data they will produce, and how to locate the requested index.
+  - in the `UnindexedProducer` trait, splitting is done with `split`, which simply requests that the producer divide itself *approximately* in half.
+    This is useful when the exact length and/or layout is unknown, as with `String` characters, or when the length might exceed `usize`, as with `Range<u64>` on 32-bit platforms.
+    - In theory, any `Producer` could act unindexed, but we don't currently use that possibility.
+When you know the exact length, a `split` can simply be implemented as `split_at(length/2)`.
 - **Push mode** (the `Consumer` and `UnindexedConsumer` traits): in this mode, the iterator instead is *given* each item in turn, which is then processed.
 This is the opposite of a normal iterator.
 It's